jonathancaudill/sketchybar-config/README.md

 - Improved **Media Widget**, with superior play/pause functionality.
 - **Restart Widget** to refresh SketchyBar; useful for development.
 - **RAM Widget** that displays the current RAM utilization, along with a graph.
+- **Stock Widget** that displays current stock trends, with 1D, 5D, and 1M data.
 - **VPN Icon** that displays on the **Wifi Widget**, when a connected to a VPN.
 - **Weather Widget** that displays current temperature and conditions, with a pop-up menu displaying semi-hourly forecast for the next two days.